““The wages of sin are death, but by the time taxes are taken out, it’s just sort of a tired feeling…”

 It’s tax season.
 Which, as the Tax Foundation will tell you, means it’s whatever day in whatever month you’re reading this–it’s always tax season, especially for the millions of small businesses that are the true engine of our economy.
 But while deficits are a constant topic of political discussion, one of the significant contributors to them, tax evasion, is conspicuous in its absence from the dialog.
 To be fair, who wants to bring IRS karma onto one’s head?
 We believe in karma, especially the IRS variety that will fall on you if so ordained, whether you’ve actually done anything wrong (let alone done what the guy just ahead of you on the fiscal highway did, officer) or not, so we’re not going to call out the non-compliant, nor chastise the agency for not collecting from them.
 But it’s both the elephant and the donkey in the room.

-The reality that not even the IRS itself wants to talk about is that our tax system has always been at least somewhat voluntary.
+The reality is that our tax system has always been at least somewhat voluntary.
 Don’t believe us?
 Just ask the current occupant of the Oval Office.
 Cheating on your taxes has been a time-honored American tradition dating back to colonial days, when houses like ours were built to have all fireplaces merge into one chimney (because the number of chimneys you had was used by tax collectors as an indicator of your wealth), and in an age of armies of one, this is increasingly so.
 As of 2010, the IRS estimated that it was losing an average of $458 billion a year due to tax evasion, and this does not include the $32 trillion the International Monetary Fund and others estimate the super-wealthy have hidden away in offshore tax havens.
 We looked in vain for updated figures from the IRS–for some reason, they’ve apparently decided it’s not a good idea to keep publicizing these numbers.

 They might even feel, with some justice, that they can do more and better for their country with the money that’s being asked of them than the government can or will.
 It doesn’t help that the moment the typical start-up gets its head above water, so often the government takes all the surplus its proprietors hoped to plow back into the business to pay taxes on the rest of their income.
 Then, when the economic roller coaster all small businesses ride inevitably plunges–at least in part as a result of the investments in infrastructure and scale they were unable to make–and these prospective entrepreneurs can barely pay basic expenses, there stands the government, again, with its hand still out.

-Beyond this, the more complex forms the self-employed fill out instead of just e-filing a simplified 1040 bring them a lot closer to big boy country where deductions/avoidance are concerned, but usually not as close as they think–ask any IRS agent whether there’s really a “creativity crisis” in our country.
-Often those who employ contractors forget to file 1099s on what they paid them, most accountants–in the face of the crush of more complex returns they’re dealing with–don’t have time to do more than run whatever the little people give them through TurboTax and check for obvious red flags, and the newly self-employed, in particular, are completely overwhelmed by the 70,000+ pages of tax code they’ve just stepped into.
+Beyond this, the more complex forms the self-employed fill out (instead of just e-filing a simplified 1040 like they used to) bring them a lot closer to big boy country where deductions/avoidance are concerned, but usually not as close as they think–ask any IRS agent whether there’s really a “creativity crisis” in our country.
+Often those who employ contractors, rather than employees, forget to file 1099s on what they paid them, most accountants–in the face of the crush of more complex returns they’re dealing with–don’t have time to do more than run whatever the little people give them through TurboTax and check for obvious red flags, and the newly self-employed, in particular, are completely overwhelmed by the 70,000+ pages of tax code they’ve just stepped into.

-Thanks to Lois Lerner (or, more accurately, grotesquely effective misrepresentations of what she did, by the dark money right) the agency can’t really go after anyone (ahem, even bloggers) where there’s as much as the tax on a $11,400,000 estate‘s worth of potential politics involved; even a puny (by social media standards) tax rebellion organized in response would overwhelm its increasingly meager and stretched resources.
+Thanks to Lois Lerner (or, more accurately, grotesquely effective misrepresentations of what she did, by the dark money right) the agency can’t really go after anyone where there’s as much as the tax on a $11,400,000 estate‘s worth of potential politics involved (ahem, including bloggers); even a puny (by social media standards) tax rebellion organized in response would overwhelm its increasingly meager and stretched resources.
 Think a Democratic takeover a scosche less than two years from now, if it happens, is going to reverse this?
 Suuuuure, the Dems plan to stay in power by increasing the number of tax audits that fall on the heads of their supporters, big and small (ok, since it’s the Democrats, we’ll admit that’s not as improbable as it sounds, but…).

 So what is a beleaguered, but noble government agency (endorsed by Jesus Christ himself) endowed with unlimited powers–providing it can keep the power on–to do?
 Well, let’s go back to the beginning: our tax system is largely voluntary, and increasingly so.
 When someone gives you something they don’t really have to, what are you supposed to do?